KevinKaras/WarGame/Readme.md

       - 1 card for each player is drawn, placed faced down.
       - Then 1 more card is then placed on the table, to be compared.
       - Winner of war obtains every card drawn during the war.

+## RUNNING THE APP

+  - Download the repo, unzip the file, you should have the main directory on your desktop.
+  - Open Terminal 1 and navigate to the WarGame directory
+    - Once inside, run the command 'npm install'
+    - Once complete, navigate into the react-app folder, and run 'npm install' again, then run 'npm start', this will spin up the front end         to display the react components for you.
+  - With Terminal 1 still running, open another Terminal 2, and navigate to the WarGame directory, then to the 'WarGame' directory.
+    - Once inside, run the command 'pipenv install', this will spin up the backend server for you to begin playing.